 You should also note that full-time experience is accrued monthly and that a minimum of 35 hours per week (for four weeks) amounts to one month of work experience.
 Part-time experience must be more than 20 hours a week but not exceeding 34 hours.
 Paid or unpaid internships are also acceptable, but you will need to obtain company documentation confirming that you are indeed interning.
 If you are interning at a school, the documentation can be on the registrar’s stationery.

-Classroom-based study methods will involve the conventional classroom and instructor setup and will require your physical presence.
+Classroom-based study methods will involve the conventional classroom and instructor setup and require your physical presence.
 This will most certainly be of interest to you, especially if you live near an accessible training location and at the time a session is being offered.
-You can visit here for a list of available sessions.

-Online instructor-led sessions are very convenient, especially if you are limited geographically or simply prefer online study sessions.
-You can find online-based sessions here.
+Online instructor-led sessions are very convenient, especially if you are limited geographically or prefer online study sessions.

 If you have a busy schedule, you might want to study at your own pace with online resources.
-The most obvious advantage of this method is that you are able to determine how fast you move as you study.
-Some people accomplish effective preparedness within a very short time, but it depends on your own style and IT experience as well.
-You can find useful information here on the self-paced study method.
+The most obvious advantage of this method is that you can determine how fast you move as you study.
+Some people accomplish effective preparedness within a very short time, but it depends on your own style and IT experience.

-If your company has candidates who are interested in the CCSP, (ISC)² provides private on-site training either at your office or at any private venue near you.
+If your company has candidates interested in the CCSP, (ISC)² provides private on-site training either at your office or at any private venue near you.
 The study is conducted by an (ISC)²-authorized instructor and runs three to five days in length.
-More information concerning this preparation method can be found here.

 You can also obtain official study tools that will act as a supplement to your courseware here.
 These will include official textbooks, official study guides, official study apps, flashcards and official practice tests.